Paul Dunn (American football coach)

-Paul Dunn (born July 7, 1960) is a former American football offensive guard and coach.
+Paul Dunn (born July 7, 1960) is an American former football offensive guard and coach.
 He played college football at the University of Pittsburgh.

 College career

 Dunn was a three-year letterman as an offensive guard for the Pittsburgh Panthers from 1978 to 1982.

 Coaching career

-University of Pittsburgh

-Dunn started coaching as a graduate assistant for the Pittsburgh Panthers in 1983.

-Pennsylvania State University

-Dunn was a graduate assistant for the Penn State Nittany Lions from 1984 to 1985.
+Dunn started coaching as a graduate assistant for the Pittsburgh Panthers in 1983 and was also a graduate assistant for the Penn State Nittany Lions from 1984 to 1985.